ReVanced/revanced-manager/CONTRIBUTING.md

 # 👋 Contribution guidelines

-Welcome to contribution guidelines, this document contains everything you'll need to contribute to ReVanced Manager.
+Welcome to contribution guidelines, this document contains everything you'll need to contribute to ReVanced Manager (and might even possibly apply to our other project like ReVanced Patches!)

+There are many ways to contribute like writing docs and code, opening issues, helping people out in our community, translating or sponsoring our project, etc.

 ## 📖 Resources to help you get started